Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 "By faith he made his home in the promised land like a stranger in a foreign country; he lived in tents, as did Isaac and Jacob, who were heirs with him of the same promise.
 For he was looking forward to the city with foundations, whose architect and builder is God."
 Heb.
 11:9-10, NIV

 Yes, Israel was promised the physical land [conditionally].
-They fully possessed it 2 - 3 times before Christ came.
-If, after the death of Christ, they had repented as a nation, they would have been able to continue to enjoy the land and other benefits until the Second Coming.
+They fully possessed it two or three times before Christ came.
+If, after Christ's death, they had repented as a nation, they would have been able to continue to enjoy the land and other benefits until the Second Coming.

 Are there then two different people of God as some "End Times" teachers imply?
 No. That is an insult to the cross of Christ.
 If there is any way in any era to God other than Jesus Christ, then Jesus did not have to die.
-The Church has not replaced Israel, rather it was the plan all the time.
+The Church has not replaced Israel; instead, it was the plan all the time.
 The purpose of Israel was to be a glorious introduction to the Church, with Israel being given the privilege of being first into the Church.
-Many Jews did accept this honour and joined the church, unfortunately, as a nation they continued to reject Christ and were destroyed in AD 70.
+Many Jews did accept this honour and joined the church; unfortunately, as a nation, they continued to reject Christ and were destroyed in AD 70.

 So where does this place the Jews of today?
 They are as much in need of a Saviour as everybody else.
 The Biblical purpose of Israel as a physical nation ended when the Church was born as the true spiritual nation.
 Any attempt to manipulate Scripture to apply to the Israel of today is nonsense at best and dangerous heresy at worst.
-We don't hold the Egyptians [or anyone else] of today responsible for their Biblical ancestor's actions, why should we think the Jews are any different?
+We don't hold the Egyptians [or anyone else] of today responsible for their Biblical ancestors' actions; why should we think the Jews are any different?
 Israel today is a nation among nations.
 The Jews are a people among people.
 God is not a racist.
-All, regardless of nationality, are welcome to enter the Church through Jesus Christ, and all, regardless of nationality, who remain outside of Christ will be judged.
+Regardless of nationality, all are welcome to enter the Church through Jesus Christ, and all who remain outside of Christ will be judged.

 You can study the true purpose of Israel in the Love Covenants.